Axway/api-builder-standalone-tech-enablement/02_microservice_from_db/README.md

 ## Architecture and Dependencies

 ### Internal
-- product-service
+- API Builder Service

 ### External
 * [API Builder Connectors](https://wiki.appcelerator.org/display/AB4/API+Builder+Connectors) - configure and run an API Builder Service within a connector such as Oracle, MySQL, and MongoDB.

-## How to create own Service with MySql container DB
+## How to create own Service with connector in container DB

 This document provides a step-by-step tutorial on how to run an API Builder service within a connector in container with DB.
 These steps include: